Everything you need to know about visiting Quincy Market

-Built in the mid 1820s, when Boston’s population was rapidly outgrowing the smaller marketplace in Faneuil Hall, Quincy Market was originally right on the harbour (the shoreline has changed over time).
-Today, the neoclassical Colonnade building is lined with fast food stands.
-On either side of the central hall, rows of carts loaded with souvenirs and crafts lure tourists to part with still more dollars, as do the street performers who flock to the place.
-Flanking the Colonnade are the North and South Markets, which are likewise filled with shops.
-Old-time Boston restaurant Durgin Park is touristy, but still retains an air of basic authenticity with dishes such as scrod and Indian pudding on the menu.
-The first stateside outpost of noodle chain Wagamama has also arrived at the complex, drawing long lines.
-One of the city's top comedy clubs, the Comedy Connection, is also based here.
+Built in the mid 1820s, when Boston’s population was rapidly outgrowing the smaller marketplace in Faneuil Hall, Quincy Market was originally right on the harbor.
+(The shoreline has changed over time.)
+Today, the neoclassical Colonnade building is lined with food stands.
+On either side of the central hall, rows of carts loaded with souvenirs and crafts lure tourists to part with still more dollars, as do the street performers who set up shop outside, year-round.
+Flanking the Colonnade are the North and South Market buildings, which are likewise filled with shops, mostly national chains.

 A variety of visitors from near and far come to Quincy Market throughout the year; expect capacity crowds during major holidays and on summer weekends.
 With few destination-worthy dining options and a lack of parking, locals mostly stay away, unless they have a need to visit retailers such as Banana Republic or The Gap.
 Still, the people-watching opportunities make it worthy of a stop, or at least a walk-through when heading towards an event at TD Garden or a night out in the North End.